hydra3333/Stay_Awake/z-re-implementation-into-C-hash-v6.md

      * The form layout and labels and buttons are to be positioned and look exactly like as used in the example python program
      * Build context menu (“Show/Minimize/Quit”) per the python example
      * Fatal(msg) on error: modal error dialog, **clear stay-awake** if set, exit.
+       * Note: Fatal() must be callable before the Form exists.
+Pre-UI Fatal must only show a MessageBox and exit; no tray or form interaction.
      * The Image and the Tray icon will be done in a future step and not here 1.5 Initialize Time/Timezone helpers:
      * use always-safe approach; `TimeZoneInfo.Local`with added Win32 verification for DST edge cases.